Frobenius trace fields of cohomologically rigid local systems: Spreading out

 \section{Spreading out}

-As defined in the introduction, $\cohrig{\Xan}{\Qlbar}$ denotes the collection of rank $n$ cohomologically rigid local systems whose determinant is torsion of order dividing $d$.
-For any variety $X$ over a perfect field $k$ and prime $\ell$ different from the characteristic of $k$, we define the slight variant $\cohrig{X}{\Qlbar}$, which is the collection of rank $n$, cohomologically rigid, \'etale $\Qlbar$-local systems, whose determinant is torsion of order dividing $d$; for a $\ell$-adic local field $E$, we denote by $\cohrig{X}{E}$ the collection of $E$-local systems with the same adjectives as above.
+As in the introduction, $\cohrig{\Xan}{\Qlbar}$ denotes the collection of rank $n$ cohomologically rigid local systems with quasi-unipotent monodromy around the boundary divisors (with generalized eigenvalues in $\mu_v$) whose determinant is torsion of order dividing $d$.
+For any variety $X$ over a perfect field $k$ and prime $\ell$ different from the characteristic of $k$, we define the slight variant $\cohrig{X}{\Qlbar}$, which is the collection of rank $n$, cohomologically rigid, \'etale $\Qlbar$-local systems, with the same boundary monodromy condition, whose determinant is torsion of order dividing $d$; for a $\ell$-adic local field $E$, we denote by $\cohrig{X}{E}$ the collection of $E$-local systems with the same adjectives as above.